EpiLink/EpiLink/docs/Developing.md

 You can copy-paste it and rename it to `epilink_config_real.yaml` and launch the back-end with `./gradlew run --args="config/epilink_config_real.yaml"`.
 The `epilink_config_real.yaml` file is ignored by Git in our `.gitignore` for this purpose.

-The back-end is served under whicherver port [you specified in the configuration file](MaintainerGuide.md#http-server-settings).
+The back-end is served under whichever port [you specified in the configuration file](MaintainerGuide.md#http-server-settings).

 ### Building (prod)